qhv1/CS1632_Fall2020/exercises/Supplement2/README.md

 Now it's time to look at the testIsValidHTML method:

-Again, fill in according to the Javadoc comment.
-But even after filling in the test, the test never fails due to the uniform distribution.
-The method only checks the invariant assertion when "StringOps.isValidHTML(s) returns true" according to the comment.
-And it is very difficult to randomly hit on a string that is valid HTML given the uniform distribution.
+A uniform distribution will not give us valid HTML strings.
 So we need a different generator just like before, namely the HTMLStringGenerator.

 ```